bkrrulez/phase_zero/README.md

 ## Data Persistence

-**Important:** The current version of this application is a high-fidelity prototype. **It uses your browser's `localStorage` to store all data.** This means:
--   All data (users, time entries, projects, etc.) is stored directly in your browser.
+This application uses a PostgreSQL database for data persistence.
+All data (users, time entries, projects, etc.) is stored in the `timetool_db` database you configured.
--   The data will persist as long as you use the same browser and don't clear your site data.
--   The data is not shared between different browsers or computers.

-### Database Schema (For Future Development)
+### Database Schema

-To prepare for a full backend implementation, a complete PostgreSQL database schema has been defined.
-You can find the schema documentation and a runnable SQL script here:
+The complete database schema is defined in the following files:
 -   **Schema Documentation**: `docs/db_schema.md`
 -   **PostgreSQL Script**: `docs/db.sql`

-To use this, you would need a local PostgreSQL server.
-You could then run the `db.sql` script to create and populate the database, which would serve as a starting point for connecting a real backend.
-However, the current application code **does not** connect to this database.